Rare event simulation for processes generated via stochastic fixed point equations: The algorithm and a statement of the main results

-While the forward equation is always Markovian, the backward equation need not be Markovian; however, for every $v$ and every $n$, $V_n(v)$ and $Z_n(v)$ are identically distributed.
-This observation is critical since it suggests that---regardless of whether the SFPE was originally obtained via forward or backward iteration---the natural way to analyze the process is through its forward iterates.
+While the forward sequence is always Markovian, the backward equation need not be Markovian; however, for every $v$ and $n$, $V_n(v)$ and $Z_n(v)$ are identically distributed.
+This observation is critical since it suggests that---regardless of whether the SFPE was originally obtained via forward or backward iteration---a natural approach to analyzing the process is through its forward iterates.